Polymorphism via dispatch¶

 of the message send.
 This is due to the methods taking the object as their

-, as with Python or this
+first argument usually named self, as with Python or this as with

 JavaScript.